devstream-io/devstream/staging/dtm-gitlab-share-library/README.md

 ## Where does this repo come from?

-`gitlab-share-library` is synced from https://github.com/devstream-io/devstream/blob/main/staging/gitlab-share-library.
+`dtm-gitlab-share-library` is synced from https://github.com/devstream-io/devstream/blob/main/staging/dtm-gitlab-share-library.
 Code changes are made in that location, merged into `devstream-io/devstream` and later synced here.